AnhDuc2000/test-jenkins/.github/ISSUE_TEMPLATE/conf-perform-issue.md

 ---
 name: Confluence performance issue
-about: Create an issue for Confluence performance issue
+about: Create an issue for Confluence performance issue (Whole instance is slow or unresponsive, Specific functions in the application are slow, Application server is overloaded, Database server is overloaded, OutOfMemory errors or high memory usage)
 title: Create an issue ...
 labels: 'High (P2), bug'
 assignees: ''